nytegoth1/vue-tmdb-mpa/README.md

 # TODO
 Clean up some css in the Favorites Modal.<br>
-May add Steaming ICONS in the Nav to auto populate based on Steaming Service.
+May add Streaming ICONS in the Nav to auto populate based on Streaming Service.
 <br><br>

 # SCREEN 1